 If you’re still worried you’ll be bored on a river cruise, have no fear.
-River cruises offer the perfect combination of organized activities and free-time, meaning you can make the most of your experience tailoring it to what interests you the most.
+River cruises offer the perfect combination of organized activities and free time, meaning you can make the most of your experience by tailoring it to what interests you.
 Here’s what you can expect and why you’ll love a river cruise.

 It’s hassle-free travel